 E-scooters and e-bikes are available to use to shuttle across campus or to travel into the city centre.

-Supplied and operated across the entire city by TIER, an external supplier, e-scooters and e-bikes are free to use between campuses and as little as 75p per trip when travelling to the city centre, they're a quick, easy and sustainable way to travel.
+Supplied and operated across the entire city by TIER, an external supplier, e-scooters and e-bikes cost as little as 18p per minute (£1 to unlock) when travelling to the city centre or across campuses, they're a quick, easy and sustainable way to travel.